Economy of Mozambique: Rebounding growth

 Alleviating poverty: at the end of the civil war in 1992, Mozambique ranked among the poorest countries in the world.
 It still ranks among the least developed countries, with very low socioeconomic indicators.
 In the last decade, however, it has experienced a notable economic recovery.
 Per capita GDP in 2000 was estimated at $222; in the mid-1980s, it was $120.
 With a high foreign debt (originally $5.7 billion at 1998 net present value) and a good track record on economic reform, Mozambique was the first African country to receive debt relief under the initial Heavily Indebted Poor Country (HIPC) Initiative.
 In April 2000, Mozambique qualified for the Enhanced HIPC program as well and attained its completion point in September 2001.
 This led to the Paris Club members agreeing in November 2001 to substantially reduce the remaining bilateral debt.
 This will lead to the complete forgiveness of a considerable volume of bilateral debt, including that owed to the United States.

-The following table shows the main economic indicators in 1980–2024.